dalance/procs/README.md

 - Pager support
 - Watch mode (like `top`)
 - Tree view
-- Narrowing to the processes of the current user / session
+- Narrowing to the processes of the current effective user

 ## Platform